JamesJackaman/StructurePreservingIterativeSolvers/README.md

 # Structure preserving iterative linear solvers

-**This repository is a suppliment to _“Preconditioned Krylov solvers for structure-preserving discretisations” by Jackaman and Maclachlan_, and contains a conservative GMRES implementation in addition to experiments for various constrained linear systems.**
+**This repository is a suppliment to _“Preconditioned Krylov solvers for structure-preserving discretisations” by Jackaman and MacLachlan_, and contains a conservative GMRES implementation in addition to experiments for various constrained linear systems.**

 ## Installation

 ### Install the latest version of all components

 This repository requires [Firedrake](https://www.firedrakeproject.org/) and [Irksome](https://firedrakeproject.github.io/Irksome).
 The Firedrake install script can be downloaded [here](https://www.firedrakeproject.org/download.html), and can be installed (with Irksome) into a new virtual envionrment with `python3 firedrake-install --install irksome`.
-Irksome is only a requirement for the [Linear KdV equation with RK temporal discretisation](#runge-kutta-in-time).
+Irksome is only a requirement for the [linear KdV equation with RK temporal discretisation](#runge-kutta-in-time).

 ### Install a stable version of all components

 This repository is not intended to maintain future compatibility with its dependencies, as this may effect the reproducabilty of results displayed here.
 To install a stable version of the code we recommend the following.

-1. To install a stable version of Firedrake into a new virtual environment use `python3 firedrake-install 10.5281/zenodo.7414962`.
+1. Install a stable version of Firedrake into a new virtual environment via the Firedrake install script with `python3 firedrake-install 10.5281/zenodo.7414962`.
 This will install the version used in the associated paper.
    - The Zenodo URL can be found [here](https://zenodo.org/record/7414962).
    - The DOI is 10.5281/zenodo.7414962.
    - The tag in the [Firedrake repo](https://github.com/firedrakeproject/firedrake) is `Firedrake_20221208.0`.